 8 Ways to Find More Time to Read, Even If You're Super Busy

 Enjoying books doesn’t have to happen only when you’re on vacation.
-Use these tips to fit a few pages into your busy day.
+Use these tips to find more time to read a few pages during your busy day.

 "I wish I had more time to read."
 I hear this almost anytime I mention my job as Real Simple's books editor.
 To decide what titles we recommend in the magazine and online, I finish between one and three books in an average week.
 That's not counting the 50 pages I might read of a book before I realize it's not for our readers.
 Or the purely personal reading I do for my monthly book club and to satisfy niche interests.

 Even before I made a living reading, I always loved books—the escape they gave me, the perspective even fiction offered on my own life.
 But a few years ago, I felt I wasn't finishing as many as I used to (having cable for the first time in a decade may have had something to do with it).
 So I formally set a goal to read more and track my progress.
 Since then, I've doubled the number of books I read each year (from 40 to 80) by fitting in reading whenever and wherever I have a free minute.